Last revised: 03/17/2025 by tjs.

 Compare… | Create a table or write an essay |

-Discuss… | Participate in a Discussion Board or recorded video conference |
+Discuss… | Participate in an online Discussion or recorded video conference |

 Analyze… | Write a lab report or write an essay of literary analysis |

-Critique… | Write an editorial or create a blog |
+Critique… | Write an editorial or a review |

 Frequency